serverless/serverless/docs/providers/aws/events/apigateway.md

               - nickname
 ```

-You must use `integration: lambda` to have any claims exposed.
+Note: Since claims must be explicitly listed to be exposed, you must use `integration: lambda` integration type to access any claims.

 ### Catching Exceptions In Your Lambda Function